markatcup/markatcup.github.io/project_tracking-fields.md

 		* Sources
 * Partner(s) who worked on it with us
 	* Should we contact them about an update to project?
+	* Their website/other ways to reach them
-* CUP staff(s) who worked on it
+* CUP staff(s) who worked on it, so you can ask them questions
 * Random notes:
-	* Great ideas for a visual that could better show how the policy works
+	* Great ideas for visuals that could better show how the policy works.
+	* Edits that should be made, but are maybe too minor to merit a reprint.
+	* People who love the project and might want to know if you update it.

+### Optional fields:
-* (Designer?)
+* Designer?
-	* I don't care about this in terms of policy, buf it you build this thing out, it could be useful for other purposes
+	* This doesn't matter in terms of policy, but it could be useful for other purposes
-* (Format?)
+* Format?